nanochess/TMSColor/README.md

 # TMSColor v2.4
-*(c) Copyright 2009-2024 Óscar Toledo Gutiérrez* *https://nanochess.org/*
+*(c) Copyright 2009-2025 Óscar Toledo Gutiérrez* *https://nanochess.org/*

-Converts a BMP image to TMS9928 bitmap/color format.
+Converts a BMP image to TMS9928 bitmap/color format or Sega Master System format.

     tmscolor.c              TMSColor C language source code.
     vdp_colors.bmp          A reference of VDP colors to use in your images.